-During the fiscal year ended June 30, 2018, there were no major additions to capital assets from levee improvements; however, during fiscal 2018 additional levee maintenance equipment was purchased for \$48,000, shop equipment for \$6,000 and security fencing for \$25,000 was installed on the District's remote staging lot.
-A fully depreciated trailer and shop equipment was sold during the year which resulted in the District realizing a gain of approximately \$3,700.
+During the fiscal year ended June 30, 2019, there were no major additions to capital assets from levee improvements; however, during fiscal 2019 additional levee maintenance equipment was purchased for \$76,000, shop equipment for \$15,000 and building improvements for \$30,000.
+Fully depreciated field and shop equipment was sold during the year which resulted in the District realizing a gain of approximately \$6,000.

 During 2016, the District purchased a vacant lot for approximately \$79,000 in proximity to the levees it maintains.
 The purpose was to store material and equipment at the site so it could respond to levee needs and emergencies in a more efficient manner.
-However, because of conflicts in obtaining the necessary permits from the City of Sacramento, the District has not yet been able to use the land for its intended purpose.
-The District has begun the effort to grant an easement on the parcel to the State of California to effectively merge the lot with the adjacent levee parcel.
-This will enable the intended use of the land since State levee parcels maintained by the District are not subject to residential zoning restrictions.
-Conclusion of the land easement transfer to the State of California is expected in the spring of 2019.
+The District granted an easement on the parcel to the State of California in 2019 to effectively merge the lot with the adjacent levee parcel.
+This allowed the District's intended use of the land as a semi-industrial site since the State levee parcels maintained by the District are not subject to residential zoning restrictions.